Milan held to 2-2 home draw by Sassuolo after late Lauriente equaliser

 The visitors stunned Milan in the 13th minute when Andrea Pinamonti's clever layoff set up midfielder Ismael Kone, who expertly chipped goalkeeper Mike Maignan to open the scoring.

+Bartesaghi completed his double in the 47th minute, latching onto a pass from Christopher Nkunku and slotting the ball between Muric and the near post.

-Bartesaghi scored again in the 47th minute to put Milan ahead but their hopes of securing all three points were dashed in the 77th when Lauriente broke free and slipped past Fikayo Tomori before firing into the far corner to salvage a point.
+But Allegri's side's hopes of securing all three points were dashed in the 77th when Lauriente broke free and slipped past Fikayo Tomori before firing into the far corner to salvage a point for Sassuolo.

+Milan managed five shots on target to Sassuolo's three but were left frustrated after two disallowed goals.

+Christian Pulisic, the league's joint-top scorer with seven goals this season, converted from a corner only for the goal to be chalked off due to a foul by Loftus-Cheek in the buildup.